-• I can't sort items from my mods like I want!
+· I can't sort items from my mods like I want!

-Currently, you have two solutions, the first being to make rules according to the item ID (e.g. D1 489 or D1 489-5 for a specific damage value).
+Currently, you have two solutions, the first being to make rules according to the item ID (e.g. D1 somemod:someItem or D1 somemod:someItem-5 for a specific damage value).

 Second solution, edit the InvTweaksTree.txt file from the config folder, to manually add the items you want to sort.
 Each item is defined by its ID, and the easiest way to find out which item is which ID is to use something like the Not Enough Items mod.
-You can gain time by defining item categories by ID ranges, look for that in the advanced documentation.